Sara-cos/Dev_series_SIP/Fouth_post/README.md

-# Machine Learning Model using Designer and low-code enviornment
+# An low-code way to predict cotton prices—Azure ML Designer

+*Have you ever been afraid of writing code, dealing with incorrect data, or studying ML algorithms? **Your work will be easy with Azure ML Designer!***

 The designer provides a great approach with low code solutions that help the coders the non coders to work and build models with minimal knowledge.

 ![](/Fouth_post/exdesigner.jpg)

-The blog will give a small example of implementing the model using the designer which provides the drag and drop options for convinient model building and evaluations.
+The blog will give a small example of implementing the model using the designer which provides the drag and drop options for convenient model building and evaluations.

 ## The dataset